edwarddramirez/derivative-tinygp/README.md

 # derivative-tinygp
 Summary notebooks using derivative gaussian processes with tinygp.
-Building from the `tinygp` tutorial on [Derivative Observations & Pytree Data][1], we implement a 2D derivative gaussian process, perform SVI with 1D derivative gaussian processes, and perform SVI using a 2D derivative and sparse gaussian process.
+Building from the `tinygp` tutorial on [Derivative Observations & Pytree Data][1], we implement a 2D derivative gaussian process, perform SVI with 1D derivative gaussian processes, and perform SVI using 2D derivative gaussian processes.

 # Notebooks
 1. `01_1d_deriv_gp.ipynb`: 1D Derivative Gaussian Process